Quick links (about the journal):

 New

 The articles of the latest issue are already available for download.
-In this issue, readers will find important contributions on success in project management, agile software development approach, competence of project management professionals and project management practice on information systems projects.
+In this issue, readers will find important contributions on project management skills and learning methods, digital carbon footprint, risk management and management of changes in projects

 Downloads